 - Don’t leave laundry for mikvah night!

 - Make space for your new inlaws.
-It’s a relationship that is inherently awkward.
+It’s a relationship that is inherently awkward but worth investing in.

 - Discuss your expectations for your wedding night before the wedding night.